yiptool/yip/README.md

 Path could be either absolute or relative to the directory where `Yipfile` is located.

+### Bundle information on Apple platforms

+You can specify various bundle information on OSX and iOS.
+The commands should be self-explanatory.
+The following commands are available:

+      ios:display_name "Super App"
+      ios:bundle_id "com.example.app"
+      ios:bundle_ver "2.1"

+      osx:bundle_id "com.example.osx_app"
+      osx:bundle_ver "3.9"

 ### Application icons on Apple platforms

 Icons for applications on OSX and iOS could be specified using the `ios:icon`